 In the surroundings of the Appian Way there are vestiges of villas, mausoleums, catacombs and even a circus.
 Walking along it is like taking a trip back in time to Ancient Rome.

-To reach the Catacombs of San Callisto you can take bus 118 near the Colosseo metro station.
+To reach the Catacombs of St. Callixtus you can take bus 118 near the Colosseo metro station.

 The Crypt of the Capuchin Friars is located at 27 Via Vittorio Veneto, just a few minutes walk from the Trevi Fountain and the Spanish Steps.
 To get there you can walk or take the metro (line A, Barberini station).

-Taking an excursion to visit the Catacombs of St. Callixtus or the Crypt of the Capuchin Brothers works up an appetite.
-Fortunately, in the vicinity of both tourist attractions there are several restaurants to refuel.
+Take an excursion to visit the Catacombs of St. Callixtus or the Crypt of the Capuchin Brothers to work up an appetite.
+Fortunately, in the vicinity of both tourist attractions there are several restaurants where you can refuel.
 Here are some examples:

 Catacombs of St. Callixtus

-Tuarua (Via delle Sette Chiese 300): A perfect coffee shop for a quick snack such as a sandwich and coffee.
+- Tuarua (Via delle Sette Chiese 300): A perfect café for a quick snack such as a sandwich and coffee.

-Il Gazebo (Via Veneto, 24 Hotel Imperiale): The menu is simple but of stupendous quality.
-The pasta and veal are the best of the restaurant.
+- Il Gazebo (Via Veneto, 24 Hotel Imperiale): The menu is simple but of stupendous quality.
+The pasta and veal are among the best in the restaurant.
 Attentive service.

-8. What photos will you take at the Catacombs of St. Callixtus and the Crypt of the Capuchin Brothers?
+What photos will you take in the Catacombs of St. Callixtus and the Crypt of the Capuchin Friars?

 Unfortunately in the Catacombs of St. Callixtus and in the Crypt of the Capuchin Brothers it is not allowed to take pictures or videos.